Bealby/lisa-fairfield/README.md

 and similar throughout.
 Keeping to the premise that the name and contact details are always visable for potential agents.

-The website is divided into four separate pages rather than scrolling through one page.
-Contrary to current trends, it seemed more fitting for agents, especially due to the large content of imagery that could potentially overload the Webpage.
+The website is divided into four separate pages that can be clicked accordingly.
+It was decided against having too much content on one single page as the user could be found scrolling endlessely thorugh images and their smaller devices.
+It also helps keep to the concise, simplistic selling goal of the Website.
+That requires only ever one click to get in contact with Lisa Fairfield.

 Much of the layout of the website used the Bootstrap grid system of containers, rows and columns; styled by css.
 This allowed the Website to be clearly structured